-For example, if your spouse springs a divorce on you out of nowhere – with divorce service – it can be extremely painful and can make getting your bearings and moving through the divorce process with purpose even more difficult.
-If your divorcing spouse decides to take matters to the next level, he or she may have you served when it is least opportune.
-Consider the following utterly inappropriate (and humiliating scenarios):
+For example, if your spouse springs a divorce on you out of nowhere, it can be extremely painful and can make getting your bearings and moving through the divorce process with purpose even more difficult.
+If your divorcing spouse decides to take matters to the next level, he or she may serve divorce papers when it is least opportune.

-When you are in the middle of an important work conference
+Being served with divorce papers when you are in the middle of an important work conference

-When you are celebrating with family and friends
+Being served with divorce papers when you are celebrating with family and friends

-When you are involved in a school activity with your children
+Being served with divorce papers when you are involved in a school activity with your children

 Using the service of divorce papers to hammer away at one’s spouse is a dirty move that sets the tone for a very complicated divorce ahead.

 Another bold move that some spouses use to sabotage their unsuspecting partners is clearing out the house while the other is out of town.
 Coming home to an empty house is about as bleak as it gets, and it demonstrates the level of effort your spouse is willing to put into making your divorce a knock-down, drag-out affair.

 There are standing orders for Texas divorces that warn spouses against stooping to levels such as this, but it can take a considerable amount of time to get the matter in front of a judge, and this kind of low blow can take a significant toll on you.

 Further, if your spouse is no longer living at home and simply stops covering your household bills, it can leave you at an utter loss regarding how you are going to keep up with the bills and support your children in the meantime.
-At the same time, it is natural to panic.
+At a time like this, it is natural to panic.